giantswarm/docs/src/content/advanced/iam-roles-for-service-accounts/index.md

 }
 ```

+**Note**

+Instead of using `"s3.CLUSTER_REGION.amazonaws.com/CLUSTER_AWS_ACCOUNT-g8s-CLUSTER_ID-oidc-pod-identity:aud": "sts.amazonaws.com` you can use `"s3.CLUSTER_REGION.amazonaws.com/CLUSTER_AWS_ACCOUNT-g8s-CLUSTER_ID-oidc-pod-identity:sub": "system:serviceaccount:NAMESPACE:SA_NAME"` to make the permission more restrictive.

 You need to fill real values for these placeholders:
 * `CLUSTER_AWS_ACCOUNT` - AWS account id, where is the cluster running
 * `CLUSTER_ID` - cluster id
 * `CLUSTER_REGION` - AWS region where the cluster is located
 * `ROLE_REGION` - AWS region of the role
 * `ROLE_AWSACCOUNT` - AWS account where the role is located
+* `NAMESPACE` - Kubernetes namespace in cluster, where the pod and service account be used.
+* `SA_NAME` - Name of the Kubernetes Service Account which wil be using by the pod.

 #### AWS Release v18.x.x or higher for non-China regions